bytewizer/runtime/README.md

 * <a href="https://github.com/bytewizer/runtime/tree/develop/src/Bytewizer.TinyCLR.Identity">Identity Management</a>
 * <a href="https://github.com/bytewizer/runtime/tree/develop/src/Bytewizer.TinyCLR.DependencyInjection">Dependency Injection (DI)</a>

-## Requirements
+## .NET nanoFramework libraries

-<a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS 2.1</a> or higher.
+* <a href="https://github.com/bytewizer/runtime/tree/develop/src/core/Bytewizer.NanoCLR.Core">Runtime Core</a>

 ## Give a Star! :star:

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

+## Requirements

+Software: <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019/2022</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS</a> or <a href="https://www.nanoFramework.net/">.NET nanoFramework OS</a>.

-## Getting Started
+## Nuget Packages

-We encourage users to play with the samples and test programs.
-See the working [Samples](https://github.com/bytewizer/microserver/tree/master/samples) for an example of how to use packages.
-The [Playground](https://github.com/bytewizer/microserver/tree/master/playground) also includes many working examples.
+Install releases package from [NuGet](https://www.nuget.org/packages?q=bytewizer).
+Development build packages are available as [Github Packages](https://github.com/bytewizer?tab=packages).

 ## Continuous Integration

 **main** :: This is the branch containing the latest release build.
 No contributions should be made directly to this branch.
-The development branch will periodically be merged to the main branch, and be released to [NuGet](https://www.nuget.org/packages?q=bytewizer.tinyclr).
+The development branch will periodically be merged to the main branch, and be released to [NuGet](https://www.nuget.org/packages?q=bytewizer).

 **develop** :: This is the development branch to which contributions should be proposed by contributors as pull requests.
-Development build packages are available as attached artifacts on successful build [workflows](https://github.com/bytewizer/microserver/actions/workflows/actions.yml).
+Development build packages are available as [Github Packages](https://github.com/bytewizer?tab=packages).

 ## Contributions